Nebukam/PCGExtendedToolkit/CONTRIBUTING.md

 - The plugin compiles for the editor in those 3 versions
 - The plugin can be packaged without error or warnings in a project for those 3 versions
 - The plugin can be packaged *as a plugin* (this is different from packaging a project) for those 3 versions

+Additionally, any contribution should not include or rely on any other third parties libraries to be integrated into the codebase.
+It's complex enough as is.